p1otr/dh-python/dh_python2.rst

 Debian dependencies.
 Use debian/pydist-overrides or --no-guessing-deps option to override it if the guess is incorrect.
 If you want dh_python2 to generate more strict dependencies (f.e. to avoid ABI problems) create debian/python-foo.pydist file.
-See /usr/share/doc/python-doc/README.PyDist (provided by python-doc package) for more information.
+See /usr/share/doc/dh-python/README.PyDist for more information.
 If the pydist file contains PEP386 flag or set of (uscan like) rules, dh_python2 will make the depedency versioned (version requirements are ignored by default).

 namespace feature
 ~~~~~~~~~~~~~~~~~